-The best way to get to Suru boulders is through Suru Fest which happens mostly in August-September months.
-During other days there are no amenities for accommodation and food.
+The best way to get to Suru boulders is through Suru Fest which happens mostly in the August-September months.
+On other days there are no amenities for accommodation and food.
 I would recommend registering for the festival for outstanding climbing at Suru with enthusiasts from all over the earth!

-Imagine pinching and crimping in the shadows of the dense alpine trees in the cold daylight as the fog wipes your sweat.
+Imagine pinching and crimping in the shadows of the dense alpine trees.
 Hidden behind the lush slopes of Sethan 20 km from Manali is a reserve of pristine boulders.
 It is a summer-perfect place to escape the heat of cities.

 The best time to climb is summer and early monsoon season.
-Visiting Manali then hiring vehicles to Sethan is the optimal way to get there.
+It is advisable to make a visit to Manali.
+And then hiring a vehicle to Sethan is the optimal way to get there.
 Manali can be reached from Delhi through buses or flights from major cities.

 Chatru is located at an intriguing location, it conjoins the verdant Kully valley and arid Spiti valley.
 The landscapes are like a younger sibling of Suru – barren on the contrary to Sethan.
 Therefore sending besides gushing river surrounded by brown towers at 11,000 feet is an incredible experience.
 Frequently you can see climbers of the nearest mountaineering institute (ABVIMAS) scrambling here and there in Chatru.